OR WAIT null SECS

-“The smaller the GT, the better the chance of burning meaningful amounts of hydrogen,” said Gullen.
+“The smaller the GT, the better the chance of burning economically and realistically available hydrogen efficiently,” said Gullen.

-He was followed by Ammar Moosa, Commercial Manager for ProEnergy.
+He was followed by Ammar Moosa, Commercial Manager for ProEnergy, and Sairam Ellanti of WattBridge.
 Moosa addressed the need to design resiliency into aeroderivative turbine peaking facilities.

 “Resilience is a function of time and how fast you can respond to any disruption,” he said.